-There was no such thing as a Data catalogue for large research initiatives such as IMI and H2020 that centralizes metadata of ongoing and past projects.
-It is part of the service that eTRIKS provides in its key knowledge management performance to bring power to the FAIR data concept starting with a focus on the findability of project level metadata.
+There was no such thing as a Data catalog for large research initiatives such as IMI and H2020 that centralizes metadata of ongoing and past projects.
+It is part of the service of eTRIKS and a key deliverable of the FAIRplus project to support the FAIR data concept starting with a focus on the findability of project level metadata.

 The registry has been built up from the user perspective.
 Users confirm that the pilot is useful and want to give us their metadata.
 The framework is based on the recognition of value and the level of content.
 Software should meet users needs and keep it simple as possible.
 A scope is defined in parallel with creation of rough timeline.

-We performed a lean process to generically develop the catalogue based on product-solution fit interviews that revealed the value and feasibility of the approach from a technical and a data gathering angle and enabled us to build a template data tree in a joined eTRIKS-UL-ELIXIR collaboration.
-Next, bringing back this template allowed us to validate the build concept from the user (project coordinator) perspectives and make adjustments wherever required.
-Alongside these developments the data catalogue pilot version was developed and is getting populated gradually with more and more projects.
+We performed a lean process to generically develop the catalog based on product-solution fit interviews that revealed the value and feasibility of the approach from a technical and a data gathering angle and enabled us to build a metadata template in a joined eTRIKS-UL-ELIXIR collaboration.
+Next, in the FAIRplus project, this template is being further developed to adopt community accpeted data models and accommodate more use cases and data types.
+Alongside these developments the data catalog pilot version was developed and is getting populated gradually with more and more projects.

-Data Catalogue will directly impact the range of sources and ease with which projects can access data sources.
-With the eTRIKS Data Catalogue, researchers will be able to create awareness and recognition of their data contribution and demonstrate value of partner projects.
+Data Catalog will directly impact the range of sources and ease with which projects can access data sources.
+With the Data Catalog, researchers will be able to create awareness and recognition of their data contribution and demonstrate value of partner projects.
 Users will have the opportunity to find and access selected datasets.
 The repository will fuel dissemination of results with better outcomes for research projects as well as driving success for patients in the medical landscape.

-The support from IMI having new and retrospective projects to suggest filling in the catalogue will be of great value to leverage the benefits for all stakeholders.
+The support from IMI having new and retrospective projects to suggest filling in the catalog will be of great value to leverage the benefits for all stakeholders.